SIDN/entrada2/README.md

 - Remove Hadoop dependencies
 - Add support for Kubernetes
 - Add support for Apache Iceberg
-- The qname column now only contains the query prefix or null when same as domainname
+- The qname column now only contains the labels preceding the domainname
-- The row data is now sorted by domainname for better gzip compression
+- Rows are now sorted by domainname for better gzip compression
 - Default column compression changed to gzip, not snappy
-- Use small 10k dictionary size, to prevent domainname column using dict
+- Use small Parquet max dictionary size, to prevent domainname column using dict
-- Use bloomfilter for domainname column whichs is more efficient when selecting domainnames in sql
+- Use bloomfilter for domainname column, performance boost when filtering on domainname
 - Renamed table columns
 - Removed unused tables columns
+- Each Docker container can handle any pcap, not limited to configured server anymore
+- Upload of pcap file to S3 triggers ENTRADA2 processing via messaging events

 ENTRADA2 supports the following deployment modes: